This blog may contain affiliate links. Read our disclosure policy for more info.

 We went there for brunch and couldn’t decide what to have, so Daniel and I decided to share.
 I got myself a mimosa, and Daniel landed on a classic cappuccino.
 We then had the Canadian eggs benedict, which came served on french toast – who would have thought french toast and eggs benedict would go so well together!?
 Our other main was a simple egg benedict with local fish – so tasty!

 Overall.
 Franco is the best San Jose breakfast restaurant offering fantastic food and modern, comfortable seating spaces.
+It’s even one of the places we recommend visiting if you only have one day in San Jose!

-Related read: The only place you’ll eat a better brunch is at Destiny’s – one of the best restaurants in Nosara.
+Related Read: The only place you’ll eat a better brunch is at Destiny’s – one of the best restaurants in Nosara.

 3. Sapore Trattoria San José – Best Italian